 The doctor uses an X-ray or ultrasound to find the stone (or stones) in your kidney.
 Then, they aim high-energy shock waves at your kidney from the outside.
 These waves go through your skin and break up the stone into small pieces.

 The doctor might put a tube called a stent into your ureter (urine flows through this from your kidneys to your bladder).
 This stent helps the pieces of stone pass.
 SWL takes about an hour.
 You'll usually go home on the same day.

 Afterward, you'll drink lots of water to flush the stone pieces out in your urine.
-You might have to pee through a strainer to catch pieces of the stone so she can test them.
+You might have to pee through a strainer to catch pieces of the stone so they can test them.